jaspersong/Project_CS-4500/report/doc.md

 knows the number of columns and number of rows, the type of each column, optionally columns and rows can be named by strings.
 The valid types are represented by the chars 'S', 'B', 'I' and 'F'.

-* `euclidean_magnitude_rower.h`
-An implementation of Rower that goes through a dataframe comprised entirely of floats and integer type columns.
-It treats each row in a dataframe as a vector, and then calculates the Euclidean normal magnitude of each of the vectors.
-The calculated Euclidean magnitude can be queried by get_euclidean_magnitude(), and the average Euclidean magnitude can be queried by get_average().

-* `summation_rower.h`
-An implementation of a Fielder that accepts the values of the row with a schema comprised entirely of integer and float column data types, stores the summation of all of the values of that row.
-To get the summation once the row has been iterated through, call get_summation().
-If any of fields within the row is not integer or float, the fielder will throw an error to stdout and terminate the program.

 ### Network Folder